Skip to content

 Attributes

 • name: Specifies the name of the field in the database.
-If not provided, the field name in the class will be used, converted using the current naming policy.
+If not provided, the field name in the class will be converted using the current naming policy.

 • primaryKey: Indicates whether the field is a primary key.
 Defaults to false.